- Freshman Applicants

 - Transfer Credit Policies

-When students apply to the College of Arts and Sciences from high school, they may select one of the more than 50 degree-granting majors available in the college or they may enter the college as "Arts and Sciences Open Option" major (sure of their college choice but unsure about their major).
-To ensure that students graduate in a timely manner, Open Option majors are required to enter a specific degree program by the time they have completed 45 credit hours.
+When students apply to the College of Arts and Sciences from high school, they may select one of the 44 degree-granting majors available in the college or they may enter the college as an "Arts and Sciences Open Option" major (when they are sure of their college choice but are unsure about their major).
+To ensure that students graduate in a timely manner, Open Option majors are required to enter a specific degree program by the time they have completed 60 credit hours.
 To maintain eligibility for the four-year guarantee, students must declare and enter a degree-granting major by the start of the second semester (or earlier for certain majors)

 Students desiring to transfer from other accredited collegiate institutions are considered for admission on an individual basis.
-To earn a degree from the College of Arts and Sciences at CU Boulder, transfer students, like all other Arts and Sciences students, must complete at least 45 credit hours at CU, at least 30 upper-division credit hours in College of Arts and Sciences coursework, and at least 12 credit hours in their major at CU Boulder.
-Admission criteria for students transferring from either the University of Colorado Denver or the University of Colorado Colorado Springs campuses are the same as for other transfer students.
+To earn a degree from the College of Arts and Sciences at CU Boulder, transfer students, like all other Arts and Sciences students, must complete at least 45 credit hours at CU, at least 30 upper-division credit hours in College of Arts and Sciences coursework, and at least 12 upper-division credit hours in their major at CU Boulder.
+Admission criteria for students transferring from the other University of Colorado campuses are the same as for other transfer students.

 Intra-University Transfer (IUT)

-Students from another school or college on the CU Boulder campus, including the new Program in Exploratory Studies, who wish to transfer into the College of Arts and Sciences must meet the following minimum requirements.
+Students from another college, school or program on the CU Boulder campus, who wish to transfer into the College of Arts and Sciences must meet the following minimum requirements.

 Minimum requirements to apply to IUT into the College of Arts and Sciences:

-Students should contact the Arts and Sciences Academic Advising Center for additional information about the IUT process.
+Students should contact an academic advisor in their intended major for additional information about the IUT process.

 Students who have not been active at CU Boulder for 3 or more semesters including suspended students who have been reinstated, may need to apply for readmission to the University of Colorado Boulder through the Admissions Office.
-Students are encouraged to submit readmit requests well in advance of the semester for which you plan to return.
+Students are encouraged to submit readmission requests well in advance of the semester for which they plan to return.